All you need to know about CMS intranets

 Another benefit associated with CMS intranets is an apparent increase in productivity and efficiency.
 First, as mentioned earlier, the processes of creating and managing both sites and digital content are more straightforward.
 Content editors and intranet administrators can rely on a specialized, simplistic and user friendly platform to go about their daily operations which can only increase their productivity and the quality of their output.

-Additionally, a well-executed CMS build ensures that modern intranets offer advanced search and targeting capabilities, enabling users to easily locate, access, and consume information without the need to navigate through entire knowledge bases or switch between multiple applications.
+Additionally, modern CMS intranets include advanced search and targeting capabilities allowing users to locate, access and consume information with ease without having to browse entire knowledge bases or toggle between multiple apps.

 Enhance employee engagement